Preserving health

-More cancer patients than ever before experience an initial treatment success, leading to clinical remission of the disease.
-However, tumor recurrence is an imminent threat and responsible for the majority of cancer-related deaths.
-At Mendus, we focus on therapies addressing tumor recurrence.
+More cancer patients than ever before experience initial treatment success, leading to clinical remission of the disease.
+However, tumor recurrence due to residual cancer cells is an imminent threat and responsible for the majority of cancer-related deaths.

 Our Approach